eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 Common CDN issues:

-• unsupported MIME type
+• unexpected MIME types

-• HTML fallback page
+• HTML fallback or error pages

 6. Why Dynamic or Expiring URLs Fail